In Richmond, Youngkin to face 'the Senate Democratic Alamo'

 “At the beginning of every session, everything is kumbaya, everyone holding hands, then it often takes about one week for the bipartisan divides to be created,” Morrissey said.
 “It’s important for moderates on both sides to bridge those gaps.”

-Todd Gilbert, the House minority leader and a contender for speaker if Republicans do retake the majority, said in a news conference that his caucus’s priority will be education.
+Todd Gilbert, the House minority leader and a contender for speaker, said in a news conference that his caucus’s priority will be education.

 He said Republicans will be focused on tweaking, not scrapping, a recently enacted marijuana legalization bill.
 Asked whether the GOP will seek to reinstate restrictions on abortion that Democrats rolled back when they were in full control of state government, he suggested that issue wouldn’t be a focus.